arystanaman40-pixel/UNT-error-/README.md

 # UNT-error-
-platform used to test and track students progree in studying
+platform desgned to test and track students progres in studying for UNT